WillTheCoder10/Showin-Off/Draconic/readme.md

-This is a long one; this is all my aliasing code for TWR.
+This is a long one; this is all my *major* aliasing code for TWR.